Everything You Need to Know About Official Visits

 Because official visits are more formal than unofficial visits, there’s a bit more prep work required from athletes before the visit takes place.
 Follow this checklist to make sure you’ve covered all your bases:

 - Register with the NCAA Eligibility Center.
 Before your visit, the coach needs to know that you are eligible to actually compete at their school.
 If you’re visiting Division I and Division II schools, you need to get a Certification Account.
 Make sure that your parent/guardian is with you as you sign up, because there is a fee involved.
+This is a good step to take your sophomore year of high school, so you're ready to start taking official visits your junior year.
 If you’re visiting a Division III school, sign up for an NCAA Profile page, which is the free version of the Certification Account.
 You only need a Certification Account if you’re actively getting recruited by Division I and/or Division II colleges.
 When you register with the NCAA Eligibility Center, you will receive your NCAA ID number.
 Many coaches will ask for your NCAA ID number before your official visit.

 - Have the coach add you to the Institutional Request List.
 This is another formality to ensure that you are eligible to compete at an NCAA school.
 Request that the coach add you to the IRL list, which will put your Eligibility Center application on a fast track to get cleared.
 Because the NCAA receives so many requests through its Eligibility Center, the Institutional Request List serves to make sure athletes who need to be cleared quickly will be.